 What’s very cool about the SoFi platform is that you can invest in fractional shares that the company calls Stock Bits.
 Many companies are several hundred or thousands of dollars for a single share.
 For example, one share of Amazon stock is several thousand dollars.
 Before fractional shares, the only way to invest in this would be to have thousands of dollars to commit.
 With Stock Bits, you can buy a fractional piece of a share and invest at a much lower price point.

 SoFi’s active investment platform does not list the ability to purchase or trade bonds.
 That being said, the company does invest in bonds for you if you choose to open a company-managed IRA with the company.
 The company-managed IRA products are available as Roth or traditional IRAs, and included investments are diversified between stocks and bonds.
 If you’re looking to trade bonds on your own, you can check out other investment houses like Chase or Bank of America.

 Options and futures trading

 SoFi does not allow investors to trade in options or futures.
 Additionally, the company does not include these investments in its company-managed investment products.
 Often, these types of investments carry additional risk and may not be a good fit for newer or less-experienced investors, which does appear to be the target clientele of SoFi Invest.
-Those people who want to trade options can do so on other trading platforms like TD Ameritrade, E*Trade or Ally Invest.
+Those people who want to trade options can do so on other trading platforms like TD Ameritrade or E*Trade.

 All trading through SoFi is done through the company’s mobile app platform.
 These apps can be downloaded from the App Store or on Google Play.
 Account setup can be completed online, through the SoFi website.